stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - Customer is not allowed to delete Storage Class
 ### Networking
 - Customer can create/view/delete NetworkPolicy objects
+- Customer can view routes in all projects
+- Customer cannot view/create/delete ingresses in openshift*,stakater*,kube*,redhat*,default projects because these are managed by the stakater team
 - DNS Forwarder
 ### Monitoring
 - Customer can view openshift haproxy router metrics